rsoto726/capstone-PlaylistCrusaders/README.md

 ---

 ### Spring Boot, MVC, JDBC, Testing, React
 Will implement the backend of the application using Spring Boot, utilizing the MVC (Model-View-Controller) architecture for organizing the application structure.
 The JDBC will be used for database connections and data transactions.
-For the frontend, I will build the UI with React, ensuring it is responsive and functional.
+For the frontend, will build the UI with React, ensuring it is responsive and functional.
 Will also write unit and integration tests to ensure that both the backend and frontend meet the application requirements.

 ---